Importance of Whey Proteins for Health Status of Baby Boomers

 Further, you don't want to eat so much meat protein every day.
 One Scoop of Fast Protein Whey Protein provides you with 25g of pure protein.
 It is the most effective way to help to achieve your daily recommended value of protein intake.
 Drinking one packet in the morning is a great way to start your day.
 For further read please see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4597363/

-Also, refrain from eating sugary cereals in the morning.
-If you must eat cereal, eat Cheerios, or better, mix one scoop of our vanilla protein powder with oatmeal.
+Also, refrain from eating sugary cereals in the morning. one scoop of our vanilla protein powder with oatmeal or smoothie is a great option.
 See Whey Protein Powder by Fast Protein.